xiv3r/Xiaomi-Mi-Router-4C-CH341A-Flasher/README.md

   4. run IMSProg from application windows

-#### Install Flashrom:
+### Install Flashrom:

-      apt update
+     sudo apt update

-      apt install flashrom -y
+     sudo apt install flashrom -y

 - CH341a Linux Driver (optional)

-- plug your ch341a Programmer and type `lsusb` and look if your device is detected
+- plug your ch341a Programmer on your pc and type `lsusb` and look if your device is detected

    [CH341A Driver](https://github.com/xiv3r/Xiaomi-Router-4C-CH341A-flasher/files/12224825/driver.zip)

-- Driver installation:
+- Driver installation (Optional):

 Extract the driver.zip and open your root terminal then drop the unzip driver folder to the terminal or manually locate the driver like cd /home/(name)/driver